The Northern School Of Art

 The popular Art and Design school based in Hartlepool contacted Cleveland Containers with a creative container idea, which was to design and create two class rooms made from a 40ft high cube and a 20ft high cube container.

-When the Northern School of Art planned a new building, their ceramics course was out of vogue and they were considering getting rid of them.
-Since this happened the college has seen quite a bit of interest and demand, particularly from the fine art students, to bring back ceramics into the curriculum.
+The Northern School of Art were moving into a new building and were considering removing the area of their college dedicated to ceramics and pottery work.
+There was then quite a bit of interest and demand, particularly from the fine art students, to bring back ceramics into the curriculum.

 Stuart Slorach, vice principle of resources at the school said,